A quick overview of the components of ODBC will help you interface your COBOL program to ODBC-compliant data sources.

 The following diagram indicates how these components work together in a multiple-tier environment.

 The application is your COBOL program, or more precisely, the COBOL run-time system together with Database Connectors for ODBC.
-The runtime generates the appropriate SQL queries to accomplish the file I/O task that your COBOL program is executing.
+The run-time system generates the appropriate SQL queries to accomplish the file I/O task that your COBOL program is executing.
 This includes all file positioning and record locking.
 When the query results are returned to the COBOL run-time system, they are mapped either to a COBOL record or to the appropriate COBOL status code, if one exists.

 The driver manager loads the ODBC driver.
 The driver manager then passes requests to the driver and returns results to the COBOL run-time system.
 For the Microsoft Windows environment, the driver manager is called ODBC32.DLL for 32-bit architectures.